-When a pad is pressed correctly, a beep will be heard.
-If a pad is pressed and no beep is heard, the unit did not or cannot accept the instruction.
-When operating, the oven will beep twice between programmed stages.
+When a button is pressed correctly, a beep will be heard.
+If a button is pressed and two beeps are heard, the unit cannot accept the instruction.
+When operating, the oven will beep once between programmed stages.
 At the end of any complete program, the oven will beep 5 times.